Trivivium/devops-2k20/report/REPORT.md

 As the number of requests and users from the simulator increased, we run out of space, thus we missed some data.
 As a quick fix, we did a docker system prune and successfully reclaimed more than 4GBs.
 After rescaling our system, everything worked fine but we should have planned this in advance.
-This could been anticipated with more excessive infrastructure monitoring.
+This could have been anticipated with more excessive infrastructure monitoring.

 #### Continuous integration observations

 Due to the continuous integration stage of our pipeline running integration tests using an entire production environment (provisioned using Docker Compose) this process is time consuming.
-It's important to emphasize this hasn't been an issue, but it should be seen as an observation of where to speed up the feedback to developers when pushing changes to their pull requests.
+It's important to emphasize that this hasn't been an issue, but it should be seen as an observation of where to speed up the feedback to developers when pushing changes to their pull requests.